aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-pictures/add-conditional-icons-set-with-the-cell-text/_index.md

 {{% alert color="primary" %}}

 Sometimes, you want to add conditional icons next to the text in a cell to make data more meaningful to readers.
-You want to use some of the conditional formatting icon types but without applying conditional formatting to cells.
+You may want to use some of the conditional formatting icon types without applying conditional formatting to cells.
 Aspose.Cells supports this feature.

 {{% /alert %}}

-The following code sample shows how to add conditional icons set with the Cell Text.
+The following code sample shows how to add a conditional icons set with cell text.

 ```cpp
 #include <iostream>